 The reasons for partition and gaining independence from the British Crown are really complex and could be discussed for months.
-Below you will be able to find a description of those reasons presented in simplified way.
-Of course, I strongly encourage to dig deeper into this topic if you want to know more.
+Below you will be able to find a description of those reasons presented in a simplified way.
+Of course, I strongly encourage you to dig deeper into this topic if you want to know more.

-The British India territory was inhabited by Hindus (⅔ of the population) and Muslims.
+The British Indian territory was inhabited by Hindus (⅔ of the population) and Muslims.
 Historically there was discord among these people, but the magnitude of disturbance rapidly grew in the last decade of British rule.

 Provincial Elections in 1937